kamilsan/haruno-renderer/README.md

 $ git submodule update --init
 ```

-For loading and storing images, Sean Barrnett's header-only [stb-image](https://github.com/nothings/stb) library is used and it is included with project's source code.
+For loading and storing images, Sean Barrett's header-only [stb-image](https://github.com/nothings/stb) library is used and it is included with project's source code.

 ### Build